Overview

 the data source

-since my bootstrap script had a dependency on
+template_cloudinit_config since my bootstrap script had a dependency on

-a additional script.
+a second script.

 Scenario

-In specific provisioning cases I’ve had two scripts that I wanted to include for bootstrapping a Linux EC2 instance via terraform.
-The problem was that I had one script that referenced the other.
+In specific provisioning cases I’ve had two scripts that I wanted to include for

 #!/bin/bash

-cat << EOF >> /tmp/output.txt
+$ cat << EOF >> /tmp/output.txt

 Hello from dependent script!